theleadingzero/embelashed/hardware/paper-sensors/Light-sensor/Light-instructions.md

 >When embedding inside paper, use white and thin paper that allows light to go through.
 This would work well with the LDR, as Bela is able to get a larger range of values when the light changes.

 ### 2. Movement
-It can sense all kinds of movements such as hip twisting, handshaking, arm waving and more!
+It can sense all kinds of movements such as hip twisting, handshaking, arm waving and more!!

 <img src="./imgs/LDR_shaking.gif" width="300" height="192"/>